-On this date in 1898, Septima P. Clark was born.
-She was a Black educator and civil rights activist in Charleston, S.C.
+On this date, in 1898, Septima P. Clark was born.
+She was a Black educator and activist in Charleston, S.C.

-Septima Poinsette’s mother Victoria was raised in Haiti and her father Peter was a former slave.
+Septima Poinsette’s mother, Victoria, was raised in Haiti, and her father, Peter, was a former slave.
 They shaped and influenced her basic values.
-Among the most important were a willingness to share one’s gifts, and another to not forget there was something redeeming in everyone.
+Among the most important was a willingness to share one’s gifts and another not to forget there was something redeeming in everyone.
 Her education came from those who insisted on performance and hard work with pride.

 In 1916, Poinsette received her teaching certificate from Avery Normal Institute in Charleston.
-Black teachers were barred from teaching in Charleston, so her first three years were on the staff at John’s Island, South Carolina.
-There she attempted to institute adult literacy classes, through the NAACP, to address some of the educational inequities at John’s Island.
+Black teachers were barred from teaching in Charleston, so her first three years were spent on the staff at John’s Island, South Carolina.
+There she attempted to institute adult literacy classes through the NAACP to address some of the educational inequities at John’s Island.
 In 1919, Poinsette returned to Avery Institute, spearheading a campaign against Charleston’s exclusionary policies, overturning that law one year later.

-Although her activist efforts with the NAACP helped initiate equal pay ruling in that year, she was fired from teaching in Charleston in 1947 because she was a member of the NAACP.
-Unable to find work Clark relocated to Monteagle, TN, teaching interracial adult education at the Highlander Folk School, where she formed an adult literacy program with another woman, teaching people how to fill out drivers' license and voter registration forms, and how to sign checks.
-Guided by her belief that education and Black equality were integral subjects, when she became director Clark devised a curriculum that focused on promoting voter registration and empowering people to solve their issues through social activism.
+Although her activist efforts with the NAACP helped initiate an equal pay ruling that year, she was fired from teaching in Charleston in 1947 because she was a member of the NAACP.
+Unable to find work, Clark relocated to Monteagle, TN, teaching interracial adult education at the Highlander Folk School, where she formed an adult literacy program with another woman, teaching people how to fill out driver's licenses and voter registration forms and how to sign checks.
+Guided by her belief that education and Black equality were integral subjects when she became director, Clark devised a curriculum that focused on promoting voter registration and empowering people to solve their issues through social activism.
 One of her students was Rosa Parks, who helped start the Montgomery Bus boycott.

 This was capped with her founding of the first “Citizenship School,” created successfully on John’s Island in 1957.
-With links to Highlander Folk School constantly being disrupted by the Tennessee legislature and finally resulting in the revocation of its charter, in 1961 the citizenship program was transferred to the Southern Christian Leadership Conference (SCLC).
-By 1970, over 800 citizenship schools, graduated over 100,00 African Americans.
-They in turn served as an essential grass-roots base for the civil rights movement throughout the Deep South.
+With links to Highlander Folk School constantly being disrupted by the Tennessee legislature and finally resulting in the revocation of its charter, in 1961, the citizenship program was transferred to the Southern Christian Leadership Conference (SCLC).
+By 1970, over 800 citizenship schools graduated over 100,00 African Americans.
+They served as an essential grass-roots base for the civil rights movement throughout the Deep South.